Noncollision Singularities in a Planar Four-body Problem

 We denote by ${\Sigma_{\boldsymbol\omega}}$ the set of initial conditions of singular orbits with symbolic sequence $\boldsymbol\omega.$ \bthm There exists $\mu_*\ll 1$ such that for $\mu<\mu_*$ the set $\Sigma_{\boldsymbol\omega}\neq\emptyset.$

-Moreover there is an open set $U$ on the zero energy level and a foliation of $U$ by two-dimensional surfaces such that for any leaf $S$ of our foliation $\Sigma_{\boldsymbol\omega}\cap S$ is a Cantor set. \ethm
+Moreover there is an open set $U$ on the zero energy level and zeroth angular momentum level, and a foliation of $U$ by two-dimensional surfaces such that for any leaf $S$ of our foliation $\Sigma_{\boldsymbol\omega}\cap S$ is a Cantor set. \ethm

 We remark that the choice of the zero energy level is only for simplicity.
 Our construction holds for sufficiently small nonzero energy levels.